RUSSYSDEV/russysdev.github.io/docblock2web/index.md

 Make your code documentation more friendly by publishing it on the web (e.g. on [http://github.io]()).

-This tool extracts inline documentation blocks made according to [phpDocumentor](https://www.phpdoc.org) or [JSDoc](http://usejsdoc.org) specifications from your source code file and creates [Markdown](https://daringfireball.net/projects/markdown/syntax) that couls be used with [Jekyll](https://jekyllrb.com), WordPress, WiKi, etc.
+This tool extracts inline documentation blocks made according to [phpDocumentor](https://www.phpdoc.org) specifications  from your source code file and creates [Markdown](https://daringfireball.net/projects/markdown/syntax) that couls be used with [Jekyll](https://jekyllrb.com), WordPress, WiKi, etc.

+[JSDoc](http://usejsdoc.org) support will be added in nearest feature.

+Online version is coming soon also.

 Usage example:
 ``` python